You can download a PDF version of this page here: Teddy’s Pigmentary Keratitis

-- Oral Ronaxan 100mg, give one tablet once daily with food.
+- 2 types of tablets once daily with food.

-This confirmed the laser surgery had significantly reduced the pigmentation and his vision had improved.
-This was good news and for the next phase of rehabilitation his medication was greatly reduced to a more manageable level:
+This confirmed the laser surgery had significantly reduced the pigmentation and improved vision.
+This allowed medication to be reduced to a more manageable level:

-- Topical Exocin, one drop both eyes four times daily for ten days, then stop.
+- One drop both eyes four times daily for ten days, then stop.

-- Topical Remend, one drop both eyes four times daily (apply last).
+- One drop both eyes four times daily (apply last).

-The next check is scheduled in 3 months’ time, sooner if any concerns arise.
+The next check was scheduled for 3 months’ time, sooner if any concerns arose.

 Summary of what is known about PK